 There are some significant risks to your property besides contaminated water or soil.
 Perhaps the biggest problem with abandoned tanks is that improperly disposed of empty tanks can collapse.
 When a tank collapses, it can cause a sinkhole, which is dangerous.
 New Jersey law requires that homeowners properly dispose of tanks when they discover them.
 Someone will have to backfill the empty tank space with sand or with small pebbles or gravel.

 Under state law, if you buy a property with a contaminated oil tank on it, you are responsible for it.
 That means you must pay for the cleanup.
 This is true even if you didn’t know about the oil tanks.
 The average tank cleanup cost for a buried tank can be as high as $10,000.
 It can cost up to $100,000 for multiple buried tanks.

 Before buying that house or property you’ve always wanted, you must hire a company to perform a tank check.
 Yes, an oil tank sweep NJ is a must.
 There are certified companies that will check the property you want to buy.
-You need to find a company that has experience finding buried underground oil tanks.
-Check to make sure that the company has verification to find and remove oil tanks.
+You need to find a company that has the experience of finding buried underground oil tanks.
+Check to ensure the company has verification to find and remove oil tanks.
 The company you pick will come, inspect the property, and give you a detailed report.
 The report will tell you the exact location of the tank or tanks.
 Then, you can decide whether to buy the property or ask the current owners to have the tank removed first.

 All American Environmental has more than 20 years of experience in oil tank checks.
 The company has removed more than 12,000 tanks, which has given homeowners much-needed peace of mind.
-Contact All American Environmental to help you with your oil tank sweep NJ concerns.
+Contact All American Environmental to help with your oil tank sweep NJ concerns.